USDA-NRCS PLANTS Database / USDA NRCS. Wetland flora: Field office illustrated guide to plant species. USDA Natural Resources Conservation Service.

 Notes: New York Aster is a popular wildflower great for gardens and meadows offering late season violet flowers highly valued by pollinators.

-Native to the Northeast, US: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).
+Native to the Northeast US, rare in PA: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).